gitkraken/vscode-gitlens/README.md

 - Adds an unobtrusive, [customizable](#current-line-blame-settings- 'Jump to the Current Line Blame settings'), and [themable](#themable-colors- 'Jump to the Themable Colors'), **blame annotation** at the end of the current line
   - Contains the author, date, and message of the current line's most recent commit (by [default](#current-line-blame-settings- 'Jump to the Current Line Blame settings'))
-  - Adds a _Toggle Line Blame Annotations_ command (`gitlens.toggleLineBlame`) to toggle the blame annotation on and off
+  - Adds a _Toggle Line Blame_ command (`gitlens.toggleLineBlame`) to toggle the blame annotation on and off

 ## Git CodeLens [#](#git-codelens- 'Git CodeLens')